Hierarchical Concept-to-Appearance Guidance for Multi-Subject Image Generation

-As shown in \cref{fig:attention}, the attention maps between textual phrases and the VAE features of the reference images demonstrate that our proposed correspondence-aware masked attention enables the textual descriptions to accurately focus on their corresponding visual references.
+\mypara{Visualization of Text-to-Reference Attention Maps.} As shown in \cref{fig:attention}, the attention maps between textual phrases and the VAE features of the reference images demonstrate that our proposed correspondence-aware masked attention enables the textual descriptions to accurately focus on their corresponding visual references.

 In the example, when using Full Attn., the phrase ``Hassan (Fig.~2)'' exhibits dispersed attention over all reference images.
 Although part of the attention falls on the second reference image, the highlighted region is small and fails to cover the entire face or the overall clothing of the character.
 In contrast, with Mask Attn., the attention of ``Hassan (Fig.~2)'' is sharply concentrated on the correct reference subject, particularly on the facial region, leading to noticeably improved subject consistency in the generated results.